Find out more about our Academic Medical Centre and efforts in Academic Medicine

 There are different types of thigh lift procedures.
 The commonest thigh lift procedure is the inner thigh lift (also known as the medial thigh lift).
 This procedure is often preferred because it removes excess skin and fat from the inner thighs using scars placed either in the groin crease or along the inner thighs where they will be less visible when the patient stands with his or her feet together.
 The more excess skin you have, the longer the surgical scar has to be.
 The outer thighs can be slimmed down during the same procedure using liposuction.

-The outer thighs may also be addressed in conjunction with other body contouring procedures such as a the lower body lift.
+The outer thighs may also be addressed in conjunction with other body contouring procedures such as the Tummy-Tuck (Abdominoplasty) & Lower Body Lift.

 Your incisions will be dressed and your thighs will be wrapped in elastic bandages to minimize swelling and bruising.
 Small tubes (drains) may be placed to remove the excess blood and fluid for several days.
 A tight compression garment will usually be fitted afterwards to keep the swelling down.
 This will need to be worn continuously for several weeks until your surgeon advises otherwise.
 It will usually take at least 4 to 6 weeks before you can perform physical activities such as jogging.